RockstarLang/rockstar/codewithrockstar.com/docs/01-getting-started.md

 The use of comments in Rockstar programs is strongly discouraged.
 This is rock’n’roll; it’s up to the audience to find their own meaning.
 If you absolutely insist on commenting your Rockstar programs, comments should be contained in parentheses `()`.
 Yes, this means you can’t use brackets in arithmetic expressions and may need to decompose complex expressions into multiple evaluations and assignments.

 {% rockstar_include comments.rock %}

+Rockstar treats comments as whitespace; you can separate keywords and expressions with a comment -- `shout(comment)"hey!"` -- but you can't put a comment inside a keyword; `sh(comment)out "hey!"` is not valid Rockstar code.
 ### Line comments

 You can also use the `#` character to indicate a comment.
 Line comments last until the end of the line.